Revolutionary-Games/Thrive/doc/style_guide.md

   done (take note people accepting pull requests) from the Github accept pull request button, hit the arrow to the right side and select "merge and squash".
-Bigger feature branches that are dozens of commits from multiple people will be merged normally to give credit to all of the authors on Github feeds.
+Bigger feature branches that are dozens of commits from multiple people will be merged normally to attribute all of the authors on Github feeds.

 - For maintainers: When manually squashing GitHub (which is something you should avoid) requires a merge commit to recognize the merging